20220856/RR-20220856.github.io/README.md

 ## Software Development
 [Code](./Software-Development/Code/Python/)<br>
 A collection of the code that I have personally written so far.
-Currently, Python is the only language in which we have written code (barring Scratch), therefore this link references directly to the Python directory.<br><br>
+Currently, Python is the only language in which we have written code (barring Scratch), therefore this link references directly to the Python directory.
+All of my code has heavy documentation, for the purpose of showing understanding.<br><br>
 [~~Assignments~~](./Software-Development/Assignments/)<br>
 Currently obselete - there isn't a whole lot here.
 Plus, this repository itself is the first assignment.<br><br>
 [Notes](./Software-Development/Notes/)<br>